rakiyoga/rakiyoga.github.io/_posts/2024-10-24-Mushroom_Foraging_through_an_Ayurvedic_Lens.md

 There's something special about wild mushrooms freshly plucked from the forest floor.
 They're bursting with prana – life force energy – in a way that cultivated mushrooms simply can't match.
 This vitality makes them particularly good at enhancing ojas, the subtle essence of health and immunity in Ayurvedic thought.

 **The Art of Mindful Foraging**<br>
-Approaching mushroom foraging with an Ayurvedic mindset means embracing certain principles:
+Approaching mushroom foraging with an Ayurvedic mindset means embracing certain principles:<br>
-- Practice ahimsa (non-violence) by harvesting sustainably
+- Practice ahimsa (non-violence) by harvesting sustainably<br>
-- Express gratitude to nature, enhancing the sattvic quality of your food
+- Express gratitude to nature, enhancing the sattvic quality of your food<br>
-- Use all your senses to properly identify mushrooms
+- Use all your senses to properly identify mushrooms<br>
-- Follow nature's cues and local wisdom for optimal foraging times
+- Follow nature's cues and local wisdom for optimal foraging times<br>

-**Proper Handling: Preserving Prana**
+**Proper Handling: Preserving Prana**<br>
 - Avoid cleaning with water, which can wash away delicate flavors and compromise texture.
-Instead, gently brush off dirt with a soft brush or cloth.
+Instead, gently brush off dirt with a soft brush or cloth.<br>
 - Never collect mushrooms in plastic bags, as this causes them to "sweat" and deteriorate quickly.
-Use a woven basket or paper bag to allow air circulation.
+Use a woven basket or paper bag to allow air circulation.<br>
-- Handle mushrooms with care to prevent bruising, which can lead to oxidation and loss of nutrients.
+- Handle mushrooms with care to prevent bruising, which can lead to oxidation and loss of nutrients.<br>

 **From Forest to kitchen: Maximizing Mushroom Benefits**<br>
 To optimize your foraged mushrooms according to Ayurvedic principles:<br>